A Formula for Emailing Teachers

 [Sign name]

-And, she even said she'd be willing to consider emailing a teacher again in the future.
-(Win #3)
+✅ Win #3: She said she’d be willing to email a teacher again in the future.